 The spicy peanut sauce is creamy, slight spicy, slightly sweet, and just totally delicious.
 I’ve made this exact recipe but swapped the natural peanut butter for almond butter and it was still really good, so feel free to try that if you have a peanut allergy or are just avoiding legumes.

 The sweet and spicy sauce is exactly what it sounds like, a thinner dipping sauce that really packs a punch!
 You can use fresh chilis or even just a good amount of dried red pepper flakes to make this recipe.

 If you’re looking for a super quick and easy sauce that you can make from things you probably already have in your kitchen, then make some Yum sauce to dip those spring rolls in.
 Yum!

-And if you’ve never made fresh spring rolls before and would like a straightforward photo tutorial, just check here.
+These small bowls are perfect for dipping and a cute serving tray makes your presentation a snap!
+And if you’ve never made fresh spring rolls before and would like a straightforward photo tutorial, just check here or browse all the other yummy apps in our archive.
 Enjoy! xo.
 Emma

 3 Easy Spring Roll Sauces

 - 3/4 cup which is 1/2 can coconut milk